celery/celery/docs/userguide/signals.rst

 Dispatched in all pool child processes just before they exit.

-Note: There is no guarantee that this signal will be dispatched, similarly to finally blocks it's impossible to guarantee that handlers will be called at shutdown, and if called it may be interrupted during.
+Note: There is no guarantee that this signal will be dispatched, similarly to :keyword:`finally` blocks it's impossible to guarantee that handlers will be called at shutdown, and if called it may be interrupted during.

 Provides arguments: